 Several conditions can cause penile discharge.
 Urinary Tract or yeast infections are often the underlying factor and can be accompanied by pain or a burning sensation during urination as well as the need for frequent urination.
-These types of infection are generally easy to treat and with the proper medications, curable.
+These types of infections are generally easy to treat and with the proper medications, curable.
 Unfortunately, there are also several STDs that can result in this unwanted condition.
 The type of STD will determine treatment, but if caught early, almost all can be treated as well.

 Urinary Tract Infections